 Save and clean empty milk jugs, and freeze water in them.
-The frozen bottles can keep food cold, and can be used for drinking.
+The frozen bottles can keep food cold, and can be used for drinking and cleanup.

 Buy an empty spray bottle at the drug store and fill it with a dilute solution of household bleach.
 USDA recommends a solution of one tablespoon of 5% unscented, liquid chlorine bleach per gallon of water.
 Bleach is a powerful sanitizer.
 That's why they put it in swimming pools.
 After washing cutting boards, knives, meat grinders, counters, etc., it's a good idea to sanitize with bleach.
 Flood surfaces with the bleach solution and allow it to stand for several minutes.
 Rinse with clear water and air or pat dry with clean paper towels.